epogrebnyak/data-team-ru-stat/README.md

 **Intro**
 - case for machine-readable data in economic analysis eg. [FRED](https://fred.stlouisfed.org/series/CPIAUCSL)
-- some previous background and lessons learned
+- some previous background and lessons learned + experience at Upwork
 - user case and design considerations

 **List of repos**: